Improving Robustness of AlphaZero Algorithms to Test-Time Environment Changes: Conclusions

 Finally, our approach assumes a deterministic and fully-observable environment.
 In order to make the algorithm applicable to more complex real-world challenges, it would be important to extend the framework to deal with stochastic and partially observable environments.

 \begin{credits}

 We acknowledge the use of computational resources of the DelftBlue supercomputer, provided by Delft High Performance Computing Centre\\ (\url{https://www.tudelft.nl/dhpc}).
-This work was partially funded by the Dutch Research Council (NWO) project {\em Reliable Out-of-Distribution Generalization in Deep Reinforcement Learning} with project number OCENW.M.21.234. \end{credits}
+This work was partially funded by the Dutch Research Council (NWO) project {\em Reliable Out-of-Distribution Generalization in Deep Reinforcement Learning} with project number OCENW.M.21.234.
+This research has also received funding from the KU Leuven Research Funds (C14/24/092). \end{credits}

 The authors have no competing interests to declare that are relevant to the content of this article.